-An easy step-by-step tutorial for making homemade Vietnamese spring and summer rolls at home.
+Quick to prepare and can be served as an entree or healthy appetizer, this is my step-by-step tutorial for making homemade Vietnamese fresh spring and summer rolls at home.

 One of my favorite ways to beat the heat during the summer is serving no-cook Vietnamese fresh rolls for dinner!
 By combining a few fresh veggies, whatever protein I have on hand and fresh herbs from my garden, we are never more than 20 minutes from a non-stop ticket to deliciousness.